kunalsaga/kunalsaga/README.md

 # Kunal's Portfolio

+Hello There!,Thank you for visiting my profile!
+Hope you'll find some interesting stuff here!
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+I've created Repositories containing portfolio of data science/ machine Learning projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

 Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.